This post contains affiliate links.

-Gravy is that one thing I absolutely need at the holiday dinner table.
+Gravy is the one thing I absolutely need at the holiday dinner table.
 One big spoonful goes on everything!
-Mashed potatoes, green beans, stuffing, they all are just that much better with gravy on them (I’m a big sauce person, what can I say).
+Mashed potatoes, green beans, and stuffing are all much better with gravy on them (I’m a big sauce person; what can I say).

-Thankfully, I was able to take the concept of my family’s packet and water gravy and amp it up a bit to make it totally vegan and taste like home.
-This vegan gravy recipe is packed with spices and is super easy to make!
+If your family always makes gravy with packets and a little water, then this recipe will be a favorite!
+I took the concept of packet gravy and amped it up to make it vegan and taste like home.
+This vegan gravy recipe is packed with spices and easy to make, plus it’s gluten-free!

-This gravy uses a semi-secret ingredient to add umami to it.
-Once you try it you’ll never make gravy any other way!
+This gravy uses a semi-secret ingredient to add umami.
+Once you try it, you’ll never make gravy any other way!
+This is just an overview – jump to the recipe for all of the measurements and full instructions.

 - Fat: We use 1/4 of a cup of margarine, but you could use oil or vegan butter.

 - Flour: This is the thickening agent for gravy.
-Most gravy’s use some type of thickener.
-It could be corn starch, flour, arrowroot starch, or other.
+Most gravies use some type of thickener, such as corn starch, flour, arrowroot starch, or another.

-- Vegetable Broth: A traditional gravy would use turkey drippings for the gravy but this recipe uses vegetable broth.
-Alternatively, you could try our favorite vegan “chicken” broth for an even more spot on flavor!
+- Vegetable Broth: A traditional gravy would use turkey drippings for the gravy, but this recipe uses vegetable broth.
+Alternatively, you can try our favorite vegan “chicken” broth for an even more spot-on flavor!

-- Poultry Seasoning: Poultry seasoning is a great way to add spices and the flavor of turkey drippings without the turkey!
+- Poultry Seasoning: Poultry seasoning is a great way to add spices and flavor to turkey drippings without the turkey!

-- Dijon Mustard: Dijon mustard adds tangs to this vegan white sauce gravy.
+- Dijon Mustard: Dijon mustard adds tang to this vegan white sauce gravy.

 Soy sauce adds umami to dishes.
-Umami is often described as a meaty or savory flavor which makes it perfect for vegan cooking.
+Umami is often described as a meaty or savory flavor, making it perfect for vegan cooking.
 Soy sauce recipes often go back generations.
 Families will pass down their specific recipe for hundreds of years.

 How to make Vegan Gravy